mikeflynn/gmail-clj/README.md

     (:require [gmail-clj.core :as gmail]))
 ```

-Be sure to set your Beats API Application Key and Secret:
+Be sure to set your Google API Application Key and Secret:

 ```clojure
   (gmail/set-client-secret! "aaaaa")